1. Manufactured in a cGMP Facility and stored in dark, glass bottles only

 4. Strain and number of bacteria per serving must be listed on the bottle

 Only certain strains of bacteria are potent and effective (eg. L. bulgaricus DDS-14 is excellent, L. bulgaricus DDS-13 is useless – remember, ‘bulgaricus’ is the species, ‘DDS-14’ is the strain).
 If the manufacturer just lists ‘acidophilus’ for example, chances are they’ve used a cheap and ineffective strain of L. acidophilus.
 There are approximately 200 identified strains of L. acidophilus, of these, only 13 have good antibiotic (against bad bacteria) qualities, thus, the strain is indeed very important.
-They must also list the number of bacteria guaranteed per serving (and this should be between 2-5 billion colony forming units per serving) at the time of opening.
+They must also list the number of bacteria guaranteed per serving (and this should be between 2-5 billion colony forming units per serving) at the time of opening, or to the expiration date.
 This guarantee is key: If a manufacturer only guarantees the number of bacteria at the time of manufacture, this is meaningless.
 At manufacture, a bottle may contain 2 billion cfu (colony forming units) per serving – however, by the time that bottle gets to you, the bacteria may be mostly dead.
 Another trick to watch out for is that manufacturers will list (for example) two different strains of L. acidophilus, one of which is a good strain and the other a cheap useless one.
 Then they will list the total guaranteed bacteria per serving at 2 billion cfu.
 However, they haven’t told you how much of that total count is the effective strain and how much is the ineffective one.
 It’s also a good idea to use human strains (vs. bovine or porcine strains) for safety’s sake.

 5. Freeze-dried is best